drzelin/ghlu_challenge/log-management-api/README.md

 ## Known Bugs
 * Start and end timestamp sometimes are not interpretted correctly
 * Allow for log messages with up to 9 digits after seconds, however, mysql database only stores up to 2 digits
-* POST request for send_logs requires all log messages to be in a JSON formatted list, not the same format as problem description

 ## Future Work
 * Build test suite to ensure log timestamp falls within user range